Loading…

 Michael Opdenacker

-Embedded Linux Consultant and Trainer, Independent
+Embedded Linux Consultant and Trainer, Root Commit

 Michael Opdenacker is an independent consultant and trainer specialized in embedded Linux.
 He is the founder of Bootlin, who contributed to Linux World Domination by training thousands of engineers around the world on embedded Linux and its kernel, sharing all its materials under...
 Read More →